GPflow/GPflow/contributing.md

 ## Code Style
  - Python code should follow the pep8 style.
 To help with this, we suggest using a plugin for your editor.
  - Practise good code as far as is reasonable.
 Simpler is usually better.
-Compicated language features (I'm looking at you, metaclasses) are out.
+Complicated language features (I'm looking at you, metaclasses) are out.
 Reading the existing GPflow code should give a good idea of the expected style.

 ## Pull requests and the master branch
 If you think that your contribution falls within the project scope (see above) please submit a Pull Request (PR) to our GitHub page.
 In order to maintain code quality, and make life easy for the reviewers, please ensure that your PR: